dimalypai/mil-masters-thesis-chalmers/docs/report/07_Optimisations.md

 ### Common bind extraction

 The common bind extraction is a transformation that can *hoist* a $bind$ out of `case` alternatives.
-The implementation of this transformation in MIL is very naive and uses simple equality both for variables and for body expressions.
-The transformation is presented below:
+There are two variations of it: the first one deals with a common *body* expression, while the second one is about a common *binder* expression.
+The implementation of these transformations in MIL is very naive and uses simple equality both for variables and for body/binder expressions.

+The first variant is presented below:

 $$case\ s\ of\ |\ p_i \Rightarrow let\ (v_i : T) \gets e_i\ in\ e\ end$$
 $$=$$
 $$let\ (v : T) \gets case\ s\ of\ |\ p_i \Rightarrow e_i\ end\ in\ e,$$
 $$where\ all\ occurrences\ of\ v_i\ in\ e\ are\ substituted\ with\ v$$

-The following is an example of applying the common bind extraction:
+The following is an example of applying it:

 ~~~
 case 1 of